lbarchive/b.py/README.md

         },
       },
     }

+`id_affix` is used to avoid conflict across posts' HTML element ID.
+It may be a prefix or suffix, depending on handler's implementation and markup library's support.
+It has three types of value:

+1. `None`: no affix to ID.
+2. non-empty string: the string is the affix.
+3. empty string: the affix is generated automatically.

+Currently supported markup handler:

+* reStructuredText

 `markup_prefix` and `markup_suffix` can be useful for adding header and footer content for posts.
 Another useful case in reStructuredText is you can use it for setting up some directives, for example `.. sectnum::`, so you can ensure all posts have prefixing section number if in use conjunction with `.. contents::`.